 Numerous opportunities exist for art majors to travel and study abroad and St. Norbert College endorses programs of studio and art history classes in several countries in Europe and Australia.

-Additionally, an annual art scholarship is awarded to one art student at St. Norbert College.
+Additionally, an annual Donald P. Taylor Scholarship is awarded to one or more art students at St. Norbert College.

 In his bid to understand more about the Baroque period of art history, Leivur Djurhuus ’12 created a series of dramatic photographs that have drawn recognition on and off campus.
 The art major’s recreations of masterworks by Caravaggio garnered two gold ADDYs in the communications industry award program.